nlfiedler/zorigami/NOTES.md

 **Encrypting Pack Files**

-1. Generate a random 16 byte session key (used during a single backup)
+1. Generate a random session key
 1. Generate a random "data IV"
 1. Encrypt pack data with AES/CTR using session key and data IV
 1. Generate a random "master IV"
-1. Encrypt (data IV + session key) with AES/CBC using the first master key from PouchDB and the "master IV"
+1. Encrypt (data IV + session key) with AES/CTR using the first master key from PouchDB and the "master IV"
 1. Calculate HMAC-SHA256 of (master IV + "encrypted data IV + session key" + ciphertext) using the second "master key" from PouchDB
 1. Write as described in the pack file data format